 Inter-operator TDD network synchronisation as described in this report allows deployment without guard bands and to implement a relaxed BEM (Block Edge Mask) between synchronised equipment.
 However, it may also introduce new operational constraints and additional costs.
 For instance, inter-operator synchronisation may lead to a less flexible UL/DL ratio selection, resulting in suboptimal spectrum utilisation for an individual operator.

 As described above, for different network deployment scenarios (Macrocell, microcell, picocell, femtocell), some network synchronisation methods could be more appropriate than others.
 Therefore, technical and operational aspects described in §3.2 need to be taken into account by concerned operators aiming to reach a common bilateral/multilateral agreement.

+It should be anticipated that inter-operator agreement may not be straightforward in some situations, for example:

+Lack of mutual incentive: when eNB-eNB interference is dominant compared to UE-UE interference, the operator who has more downlink may be interferer and the operator(s) who has less downlink are interfered if no additional filtering is implemented to prevent blocking even if the interferer complies with its block edge mask.
+The same issue happens with the operator that configures more uplink if UE-UE interference is dominant.
+Unlike when interference is mutual, the interferer has little incentive to compromise on parameters such as UL/DL ratio in those situations, and the negotiations to find an agreement on a common UL/DL ratio may be biased.

+Unanimity required: operator-specific filters may be required to comply with unsynchronised operation both on the transmitter and receiver.
+Avoiding such operator-specific filters may be desirable in order to get economies of scale.
+However, this may require unanimity on synchronised operation as defined in section §3.2.

+Sustainability of the synchronised arrangement: when operators deploy synchronised networks (e.g. avoiding operator-specific filters), challenging situations may occur if the synchronised operation is disrupted at a later point in time (e.g. if a new operator deploys without agreeing on synchronised operation) as the already deployed equipments from the former operator(s) may not be compliant with unsynchronised operation (BEM and blocking requirements and regulation).

 Inter-network synchronisation conditions can be discussed and agreed at the national level and implemented nationwide or limited to a given area (regional) as appropriate.